avijeetpandey/otp-login-system/README.md

 - [x] **Views:**  contains templates to be served by server
 - [x] **Public :**  contains stylesheets ans illustrations to be served from the server

+## Setup :rocket:
+In order to run the application make sure you have a database **users_db** created into mysql after creating the database please follow the steps
+0. Please clone this repository using git clone and cd into the directory
+1. Inside .env file please **update your mysql username and password**
+2. open terminal inside the directory and **npm install** to insatll all the dependencies
+3. **npm start** to start the development server
+4. Cheers you've setup the project and the server is up and running

 ## Endpoints of The API

 ### 1 .
 GET Requests